 Quarantine Books Calculator

 So, yeah, coronavirus.
-By now you probably don't need to be told what it is.
+By now, you probably don't need to be told what it is.
 Probably you also already know that we should practice social distancing.
-This means hugging trees rather than people (if there are no people nearby, of course), while for some this means a strict quarantine.
+This means hugging trees rather than people (if there are no people nearby, of course), while for some, this means a strict quarantine.
 We do recommend our don't panic calculator to assist you during the quarantine time, though.

 Let's plan the literary time of your life!

 The general rule is simple - enter the numbers you know, and let the calculator compute the numbers you don't.
 Let's go through some examples.

 How many books will I be able to read during my quarantine?

 - Enter the period you have read books over.
 You can change the unit to days, months, or years or, on occasion, take assistance from our time unit converter.

 - Input the number of hours (or minutes) per day you can allocate to reading.

 - Choose your reading speed.
 You can pick an estimate or enter the exact number in the "which means I can read" field.
 We also have a reading speed calculator that you can check out to estimate your reading time for any book.